 Proposal 4-2.
 (On any coexistence case) RAN2 agree that the maximum number of candidate PSCells for R16 CPC and R17 CPAC is 8, if any type of coexistence of R16/17 CPC is agreed.

-Further ZTE’s proposal on MN/SN coordination on conditional Reconfiguration ID space is not needed for partial coexistence where R16 CPC and only R17 SI-CPC can be configured simultaneously, because S-SN can handle the condReconfig ID assignment without MN’s involvement.
-However, for full coexistence case where MN and SN both can handle the assignment of ID.
+Further ZTE’s proposal on MN/SN coordination on conditional Reconfiguration ID space is always needed for any type of coexistence of R16/R17 CPC, i.e. both partial coexistence and full coexistence, because MN handles the condReconfig ID assignment for R17 CPC (including both SI-CPC and MI-CPC) while S-SN handles the assignment for R16 CPC.
+If without MN/SN coordination, the MN and the SN may set the same condReconfig ID for different candidate PSCells configured via R16 CPC and R17 CPC.
+In such case, the UE shall mistakenly consider these two different conditional reconfigurations are for the same candidate PSCell and only store one conditional reconfiguration.

-Observation 5. (partial co-existence of CPC) RAN2 agree that there is no need of MN/SN coordination for conditional reconfiguration ID space when partial co-existence is agreed.

-Proposal 5. (full co-existence of CPC) RAN2 agree that there is a need of MN/SN coordination for conditional reconfiguration ID space when a full co-existence is agreed.
+Proposal 5.
+(On any coexistence case) RAN2 agree that there is a need of MN/SN coordination for conditional reconfiguration ID space when a full or partial co-existence is agreed.

 From ZTE’s proposal, the coordination betweem MN and SN on the maximum number of candidate target PSCells allowed to S-SN is not only for any type of co-existence but also for R17 CPAC itself.
 The node initiating the configuration procedure can control the number of candidate pscells.
 MN initiate the procedure for MI-CPC and CPA while SN initiates the procedure SI-CPC.
 Therefore, there should be the coordination even only for R17 CPAC too.